 With the prevalence of social media today, your reputation can precede you.
 A prospective employer may have scanned your LinkedIn profile prior to your job interview.
 A casual acquaintance from your volleyball league can learn about your experiences as a volunteer from your Facebook photos.

-These social media statistics clearly indicate that your online presence is part of your brand.
-The world has become a much smaller place, and your new next door neighbour may already have an opinion of you: she’s Facebook friends with your sister’s husband.
+These social media statistics indicate that your online presence is part of your brand.
+The world has become a much smaller place, and your new next-door neighbour may already have an opinion of you: she’s Facebook friends with your sister’s husband.

 Why care about your brand?

-The question to pose, thus, is: Who are you, and what do you stand for?
+Thus, the question to pose is: Who are you, and what do you stand for?